Can you trust your heirs with a large lump sum of money as an inheritance?

 Many people are very concerned about leaving a large amount of money to their children.
-They are concerned that the money may be spent foolishly and their children would be in trouble financially.
+They are worried that the funds may be spent foolishly and their children would be in trouble financially.
 If you are concerned, don’t feel alone, many people are worried about the ability of their children to manage money.

 There are several ways to control money from a grave, the use of a guardian or a trust can help preserve money for a period of time.
 Those options can be expensive and difficult to maintain.
-In addition, often hard feelings develop by those inheriting the money.
+Besides, often hard feelings develop by those inheriting the money.

 There is one way to leave money (or a portion) of money to heirs that has tax advantages as well as guaranteeing funds will be available for a specific time period.
 Instead of leaving cash, leave an income stream.